mixpanel/tracking-proxy/README.md

-# Mixpanel Tracking Proxy Server
+# Nginx Proxy for Mixpanel
 An example nginx config that serves as a proxy to Mixpanel's Ingestion API and JavaScript library endpoints.
 To learn more, visit our [Data Collection Proxying Docs](https://developer.mixpanel.com/docs/data-collection-proxying).

 ## Installation